BenHur78/Training/AspNetCore/Learning04Book/Readme.txt

 7.1 To create a initial migration or new migration's dotnet ef migrations add Initial

+note: if you have multiple context's you have to use --context dotnet ef migrations add Initial --context AppIdentityDbContext

 7.2 Resetting the database - this will delete the database in the database server dotnet ef database drop --force --context StoreDbContext